 To sign up go to FrancescaChase.com

-Francesca is a lifelong Palisadian who is invested and dedicated to her community of Pacific Palisades, and the welfare of all.
+Francesca and Myles are lifelong Palisadians who are invested and dedicated to the community of Pacific Palisades, and the welfare of all.

 Francesca Chase is a lifelong resident of Pacific Palisades, California and was raised in the esteemed Huntington Palisades.
 She lives the quintessential Southern California lifestyle, and enjoys outdoor activities like sailing and surfing.
 She believes the key to success and happiness is finding a healthy balance between work, family, and play.
 She is also a dog lover, and enjoys walking her dog Kimba in the village.

 Francesca is very invested in the Pacific Palisades community and has established herself as an active member of the Women’s Club, and the Task Force on Homelessness.
 She is also part of the Meals on Wheels program, which offers wellness checks with meal delivery.
 Francesca founded and implemented the recycling program, Bottles for Babies, in the local community this past year.
 Over 50,000 plastic bottles were recycled to buy baby food and diapers for babies in urgent need in West Los Angeles.
 This program allows Francesca a platform to educate the community about the many facets of recycling.
 Altruism is something that comes naturally to Francesca.
 She truly enjoys her volunteer work and hopes her efforts demonstrate that she is a person who is willing to take action to help others in need.

 Francesca’s son, Myles Mansfield, attended Palisades Elementary, Paul Revere Middle School and graduated from Palisades Charter High School in 2019.
 He is currently attending his second year at Santa Monica City College, studying Science, Technology, Engineering and Mathematics.